GenomicsAotearoa/shell-for-bioinformatics/docs/6_automate_fileprocessing_find_xargs.md

 Find’s real strength in bioinformatics is that it allows you to run commands on each of the files find returns, using -exec option.

-Continuing from our last example, suppose that a messy collaborator (no offense) created numerous temporary files.
+Continuing from our last example, suppose that a collaborator created numerous temporary files.
 Let’s emulate this (in the *hihi_project/data/raw/*): (then `ls` ensure the `-temp.fastq` files were created)

 ```bash
 touch hihi_project/data/raw/hihi{A,C}_R{1,2}-temp.fastq